Updated: Jun 14

 Customer lifetime value

 First, let's look at web traffic sources.
 Organic, direct and referral are three key web traffic sources.
-Organic search is traffic from search engines that is earned not paid.
+Organic search is traffic from search engines that is earned, not paid.
 Direct web traffic is any traffic that comes from an undefined referrer and referral is traffic that finds a website through any means other than through a major search engine.
-Knowing the difference between plus other traffic sources is a vital component towards the success of any fintech business.
+Knowing the difference between plus other traffic sources is a vital component of the success of any fintech business.

 Effective content always lies at the heart of a successful tech business’ digital marketing strategy and fintech is no exception.
 Good content will often determine the success of an online marketing strategy.

 The key metrics to look for when it comes to content are factors such as the number of new visitors to a website, average session duration, page views and most visited pages.
-Understanding how online visitors behave based on content is a key understanding that fintech companies must have in order to grow their business and gain market share.
-Companies can test and optimise landing pages in order to improve traction and build on the aforementioned key metrics.
+Understanding how online visitors behave based on content is a key understanding that fintech companies must have to grow their business and gain market share.
+Companies can test and optimise landing pages to improve traction and build on the aforementioned key metrics.

-To find out how Carter Consulting can help accelerate the growth of your fintech business please book a free discovery call by clicking here.
+To find out how Carter Consulting can help accelerate the growth of your fintech business, please book a free discovery call by clicking here.